Microsoft EA Advisory

 Co-Founder, Redress Compliance

-Fredrik Filipsson brings over 20 years of enterprise software licensing expertise, having worked directly for IBM, SAP, and Oracle before co-founding Redress Compliance.
-With deep experience in Microsoft EA negotiations, Azure commitment structuring, and cloud cost optimisation, Fredrik advises Fortune 500 companies from offices in Fort Lauderdale, Dublin, and Dubai.
+Fredrik Filipsson brings 20+ years of experience in enterprise software licensing, having worked directly for IBM, SAP, and Oracle before co-founding Redress Compliance.
+With deep experience in Microsoft EA negotiations, Azure commitment structuring, and cloud cost optimisation.

 ← Back to Microsoft Knowledge Hub